mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Related Work

 While traditional VQA~\cite{antol2015vqa,goyal2017making} benchmarks evaluate vision-language understanding primarily within the visual context, knowledge-intensive VQA significantly increases the challenge by requiring specific or detailed knowledge beyond the image content.
 Early benchmarks such as OK-VQA~\cite{marino2019ok} and A-OKVQA~\cite{schwenk2022okvqa} highlight the importance of commonsense knowledge in VQA, which can be effectively addressed by MLLMs trained on large and diverse corpora.
 However, E-VQA~\cite{mensink2023encyclopedic} and InfoSeek~\cite{chen2023can} introduced greater challenges by encompassing a broad range of Wikipedia entities and requiring fine-grained knowledge about them.
-Consequently, modern MLLMs often fail to answer such questions accurately, as the relevant knowledge is either missing or represents long-tail distributions in their training data.
+Consequently, modern MLLMs often perform poorly on these benchmarks, as the relevant knowledge is missing or long-tailed in the training corpus~\cite{jiang2025qa}.